Cyclone Narelle Recovery Information

 https://www.exmouth.wa.gov.au/shire-services/waste-recycling/qualing-scarp.aspx

 The Exmouth Recycling Centre is open.
+Free Verge collection has now concluded 30 April 2026.

 Asbestos Disposal Information